Merck Manual

 Patients with residual scarring should be followed at least annually for life.
 Treatment of amblyopia and refractive errors in the first year optimizes vision.
 Infants with total retinal detachments should be monitored for secondary glaucoma and poor eye growth and referred to intervention programs for the visually impaired.

-Bevacizumab is an antivascular endothelial growth factor (anti-VEGF) monoclonal antibody that can stop the progression of retinopathy of prematurity.
-Compared to laser therapy, bevacizumab has a lower rate of recurrence and fewer structural abnormalities in select cases (1 Treatment reference Retinopathy of prematurity is a bilateral disorder of abnormal retinal vascularization in premature infants, especially those of lowest birth weight.
-Outcomes range from normal vision to blindness... read more ).
+bevacizumab has a lower rate of recurrence and fewer structural abnormalities in select cases (1, 2).
 When retinopathy did recur, it recurred months later; long-term ophthalmology follow-up is required.
-Concerns regarding systemic absorption and possible infection coupled with the need for optimal dose and timing of follow-up are reasons why this drug has remained a 2nd-line therapy that can be used to treat severe disease or in conjunction with laser therapy.
+Concerns regarding systemic absorption and possible infection coupled with the need for optimal dose and timing of follow-up are reasons why this agent has remained a second-line therapy that can be used to treat severe disease or in conjunction with laser therapy.

 Prevention of Retinopathy of Prematurity